codio/knowledge/source/instructors/admin/integration/lms-students.rst

 .. note::
    If you need to reset your password, you can use your username instead of your email address.
-Alternatively, you can contact your course instructor, who can assist with :ref:`resetting the password <reset-pass>`.
+Course instructors, can assist :ref:`reset passwords <reset-pass>`.

    Student accounts are **not** created via LTI integration while an organization is in trial mode.
 Activate a subscription to enable student enrolments.